top of page

 So my journey with grief began.
 It was intense, and nobody had prepared me for it.
 I had lost grandparents and friends before, but none who played such a key role in my life, and none in such a fast and shocking way.
 I was absolutely destroyed.

 When I returned home, I sat in the guest room, sobbing on the phone to James’ sister, Courtenay, to my parents, and to friends who knew and loved James.
 I felt like my entire universe had imploded, and in that moment, I experienced my first real earthquake, which caused the windows to shudder.
-I felt like the pain in my broken heart was so visceral and intense that it was the catalyst for that earthquake…
+I felt like the pain of my broken heart was so visceral and intense that it was the catalyst for that earthquake…

 One of the hardest parts of my grief journey was not being able to mourn James the way I needed to.
 I am married to a beautiful man, with whom we have two gorgeous young children, so I still had to function for them.
 I felt I couldn’t just grieve and be the wreck I needed to be because, well, where is the rulebook for how to grieve an ex-husband in front of a current husband?